Cooking On The Ranch

 Can I cook this meal on the grill?

 Parchment paper is a silicone coated paper that is safe to use up to 450 degrees.
-And with an open flame, the answer is no. Stick with the oven for this method of cooking.
+And with an open flame, the answer is no. That is, unless you want to babysit it over indirect flame.
+I say stick with the oven for this method of cooking.

 What to Serve with Salmon in Parchment